Call Now

 Services I provide: Psychotherapy to Individuals, and Consultation and Training in Self-of-the-Therapist, Self-of-the-Supervisor, and Self-of-the-Leader processes

-Issues I work with: Roots and Origins: Family of origin issues, childhood or attachment experiences, relational patterns, family dynamics, strategies of survival, adaptation, and protection, shadow drivers, unmet needs, limiting beliefs, identity formation, self-worth, trauma, and intergenerational healing and cycle breaking.
+Issues I work with: Roots and Origins: Family of origin issues, childhood experiences, relationship roles, unmet needs, limiting beliefs, identity formation, early development, self-worth, trauma, and intergenerational cycle breaking.

-Relationships: Adult love relationships, dating, commitment, emotional intimacy, pursue/withdraw cycles, boundaries, adult attachment styles, identifying and communicating emotional and relational needs, trust, and adult family relationships.
+Relationships and Attachment: Adult love relationships, dating, commitment, emotional intimacy, pursue/withdraw cycles, boundaries, adult attachment styles, communication, and trust.

-Life Transitions: Life decisions and transitions, burnout, grief, loss and endings, relationship changes, spiritual crisis, career shifts and adjustments, changes in identity, periods of high or complex demand, and shifts in motivation, resources, direction, and/or purpose.
+Life Transitions: Life decisions, burnout, grief and loss, relationship changes, career adjustments, changes in identity, periods of high or complex demand, and shifts in motivation, resources, direction, and/or purpose.

-Cultivating Potential: Post-traumatic growth, reconnecting with your whole, authentic, and original self, solidifying identity and self-worth, intentional life design, transforming shadow drivers, healthy resilience, connecting with the body, nurturing instincts and intuition, fulfilling potential, purposeful growth, and differentiation of self (balance between connection and separateness, belonging and individuality).
+Cultivating Potential: Post-traumatic growth, connection with Self, self-worth, intentional life design, healthy resilience, embodiment, nurturing instincts and intuition, fulfilling potential, and differentiation of self (balance between connection and separateness, belonging and individuality).

 About Me